AnuragRajput054/Java/README.md

 # 5 Behaviour of Constructor in inherritance in java
 Ans - Whenever the object of child class is created , it will forward a request of memory allocation for the default constructor of parents class. { in Simple language jab bhi hum child class ka object create krte hai tab sabse pehle parent class ke liy constructor ki memory allocation hogi // parents class ka constructor call hoga}.

+# 6 Examples of Built-in Packages
+        -> java.sql: Provides the classes for accessing and processing data stored in a database.
+Classes like Connection, DriverManager, PreparedStatement, ResultSet, Statement, etc. are part of this package.
+        ->  java.lang: Contains classes and interfaces that are fundamental to the design of the Java programming language.
+Classes like String, StringBuffer, System, Math, Integer, etc. are part of this package.
+        ->java.util: Contains the collections framework, some internationalization support classes, properties, random number generation classes.
+Classes like ArrayList, LinkedList, HashMap, Calendar, Date, Time Zone, etc. are part of this package.
+        -> java.net: Provides classes for implementing networking applications.
+Classes like Authenticator, HTTP   Cookie, Socket, URL, URLConnection, URLEncoder, URLDecoder, etc. are part of this package. java.io: Provides classes for system input/output operations.
+Classes like BufferedReader, BufferedWriter, File, InputStream, OutputStream, PrintStream, Serializable, etc. are part of this package.
+        ->    java.awt: Contains classes for creating user interfaces and for painting graphics and images.
+Classes like Button, Color, Event, Font, Graphics, Image, etc. are part of this package.

+# 7 Generic in Java .

+  Note:-  When we have Generic in java then Why we are not using it everyWhere , instance of this we use normal data types.
+Ans:
+      * While generics in Java offer significant benefits in terms of type safety, compile-time type checking, and code readability, there are situations where using normal data types may still be preferred or necessary.
+Here are some reasons why generics may not be used everywhere:

+       -> Legacy Code: Older codebases may not have been updated to use generics due to backward compatibility concerns.
+Rewriting such code to use generics can be time-consuming and may introduce new bugs.

+       -> Performance Overhead: Generics can sometimes introduce a small performance overhead due to type erasure (where generic type information is erased at runtime).
+In performance-critical applications, this overhead might be a concern.

+      ->  Simplicity and Clarity: In some cases, using normal data types can make code simpler and clearer, especially for small-scale projects or code snippets where the benefits of generics are not significant.

+      ->  Interoperability: When working with libraries or APIs that do not use generics, you may need to use normal data types to maintain compatibility.

+        Specialized Use Cases: There are specialized use cases where generics may not be suitable or where the overhead of using generics outweighs the benefits.

+  # 8 .
+Why we are using Marker Interface, it does not have any methods then why we are using it .
+Ans .
+       'Marker interfaces are used to signal the JVM  that this class is going possesses a specific property or behavior', allowing for runtime type identification and enabling specific actions based on that property.
+They provide a clean way to indicate that an object can be treated in a particular manner without adding methods.